 Actuators are mechanical devices that convert energy into motion.
 This involves a control command that signals a change in a physical system which then generates force to accomplish a task.
 The commanding signal can be human-operated or automatically controlled while the energy source varies.

-Actuators control machines and allow system parts to move.
+The primary function of actuators is to control machines and allow parts to move.
 This motion can be any one of hundreds of operations such as lifting, clamping, blocking and ejecting.
 Typically, actuators are key parts in industrial and manufacturing operations where they activate valves, pumps, motors and switches.

 Actuators usually control and direct mechanized motion.
 Movements can be linear, rotary or oscillatory.
 In other terms, that motion can be in one direction, circular or back and forth in regular intervals.
 No matter what end motion a mechanized system desires, it would impossible to achieve without actuator assistance.